Kiamika Reservoir: Geography

 This reservoir (altitude: 260 m) covers 4248 ha and the area of the watershed is 701.9 km.
 This reservoir constitutes the third largest body of water in the region.

 The Kiamika River supplies the reservoir from the northeast through the northern bay of the lake, through which the current flows over 4.1 km west, then south.
-Then the current flows on 13.1 km towards the southwest, bypassing the "Île de la Perdrix Blanche" (island of the White Perdrix) and the "Petite île de la Perdrix" (Small island of the Perdrix) by crossing the Kiamika Reservoir, until the mouth from the lake to the southwest.
+Then the current flows on 13.1 km towards the southwest, bypassing the "Île de la Perdrix Blanche" (White Perdrix Island) and the "Petite île de la Perdrix" (Small Perdrix Island) by crossing the Kiamika Reservoir, until the mouth from the lake to the southwest.

 Before the land was submerged, the Kiamika River had two lakes: Upper Kiamika and Lower Kiamika.
 In 1952, the MacLaren Company undertook construction work which was related to the objective of controlling the floods of the Lièvre and the Ottawa for hydroelectric power generation.
 The Kiamika dam and the two retaining dikes thus created this large reservoir, facilitating logging on the Kiamika River.

 The two main islands in the reservoir are "Île de la Perdrix Blanche" (11.7 km and its summit 457 m) and the "Petite île de la Perdrix" (5.4 km and its peak reached 364 m).
 The surface area of the reservoir can drop from 52 km to 35 km during the period of the spring emptying, thus clearing sandy beaches on the banks and connecting the two main islands between them.

 The main bays of the reservoir are: Quatre Milles bay, Blueberry bay, Berthelette bay, des Écorces bay and Cutaway bay (to the south).
 In addition to the Kiamika River, the reservoir is supplied by: